SwiftSelect/parser/README.md

-# parser

-- The branch consists of old code and new code as well.
-- The new code with kafka implementation is in the folder 'main-application'.
-- Kafka is implemented via docker, so you need to set up the container first.
-- Run 'docker-compose up -d' to run in detached mode.
-- To run the app.py, simply run 'python app.py'.
-- The code is tested for PDF's as of now.
-- There are snippets and functions which were commented out while testing.
-They will be deleted later.

-Results:
-- When you run the app.py file, kafka producer and consumer will run and you need to use Postman to check the working.
-- Use the POST method and under Body section, upload your file and hit 'send'.
-- Within 10 seconds, you will get the data in JSON format and the response status is 200.

 # Resume Processing API

 This repository contains a FastAPI-based application designed to upload resumes, process them, and extract structured data in JSON format.
 The application integrates Kafka for asynchronous messaging and supports file uploads via the `/upload` endpoint.